 After having a wonderful time visiting El Salvador in 2017, I eventually moved here to live with my Salvadoran girlfriend and her family.

-I’ve learned a lot about the food here.
+I’ve learned a lot about the food in El Salvador

 Food from El Salvador is very different from Mexican food.
 Sometimes people categorize latin foods together.
 And it’s true that rice, beans, platanos (fried plantains) and choped vegetables are common in all countries in Central America, however, there are distinct differences of how these things are prepared.